In this post, you can read all about the National Institutional Ranking Framework (NIRF) and its importance for the civil services exam.

-Ministry of Human Resource Development (MHRD) has launched the National Institutional Ranking Framework (NIRF) in 2015.
-NIRF has laid down a methodology for ranking institutions across India.
-A core committee that was set up by the MHRD made recommendations to identify the methodology and broad parameters to rank various institutions and universities.
-In addition to excellence in teaching, learning and the research culture, the framework also includes parameters such as inclusiveness and diversity.
+Ministry of Human Resource Development (MHRD) launched the National Institutional Ranking Framework (NIRF) in 2015.
+NIRF has formulated a methodology for ranking institutions across the country.
+A core committee which was put forward by the MHRD suggested recommendations to identify the methodology and broad parameters to rank institutions and universities.
+In addition to excellence in teaching, learning and research culture, the framework also includes parameters such as inclusiveness and diversity.
 Ranking of institutions of Higher Education will be an annual exercise as decided by the MHRD.

 - Teaching Learning and Resources – the core activities of any place of learning are considered.
 Emphasis is laid on measuring the number and quality of faculty, lab resources, library and other such facilities needed for the development of the students.
 These parameters are further classified into the following sub-parameters:

 - Faculty-student ratio with emphasis on permanent faculty (FSR)

 - Combined metric for Faculty with PhD (or equivalent) and Experience (FQE)